The

 A reducer is a function that specifies how the state changes in response to an action.

-What’s important to understand is the fact that a reducer function does not modify the state.
-It always returns a new state object with the modifications included.
+important to understand is the fact that a reducer function does not

-A reducer function must always be a pure function.
-That means that the function must ensure that if the same input is given always the same output is produced.
+function must ensure that if the same input is given always the same

 E.g. take a look at the following reducer function which takes the old state and increments the state property count.